FelipenerySilva/Grain-Yield--Linear-Model-Selection-and-Regularization/README.md

 points in the site location grid where data was not available.

-This project was part of the Predictive Analytics course from the University of Newcastle (Uon).
+This project was part of the Predictive Analytics course from the University of Newcastle (Uon) Master's of Data Science Degree.

-R Studio was used to prepare a R Markdown document from which I created a single pdf document.
+R Studio was used to prepare an R Markdown document from which I created a single pdf document.